lepouya/progressive-mine-sweep/README.md

 - Resource minimums
 - Better unit testing for models and utils
 - The progress circle on mac has sharp corners sometimes
-- Have a way of reviewing the board on loss
 - Track win and lose streaks
-- Themes by BG color